-The practice of Reiki, though popular in its home country of Japan, is still catching on in the Western world.
-It is an Eastern modality of healing meant to stimulate the body’s own innate healing ability.
+The practice of Reiki, which originated in Japan, is catching on in the Western world.
+It is a holistic modality of healing meant to stimulate the body’s own innate healing ability.
 You may have heard it described as “acupuncture without needles”.
 Well, yes and no. There are basic similarities and Reiki can be wonderful for people who are needle-phobic, yet there are differences as well.

 The name Reiki comes from the Japanese pictograms ‘Rei’, which can translate to “Universe” and ‘Ki’, meaning “energy”.
 In short, Universal Energy.
 It is a spiritual — but not religious — practice that promotes balance.

 To explain Reiki here, I will use the long and short versions.

 In short, the body cannot cope with stress and pain and heal from stress and pain simultaneously.
 The sympathetic nervous system, which copes with stress, is the usual dominant system in the waking human body.
 The parasympathetic nervous system is the system responsible for healing.
 However, if our stress level, sleep patterns and digestion are not in tune with our body, or if we swallow grief from loss or trauma without giving ourselves an opportunity to express and heal, the parasympathetic nervous system can be over-ridden and not be able to heal our bodies.
 Reiki can ease the transition from the sympathetic system dominance to the parasympathetic system dominance, thereby stimulating the body’s natural healing abilities.

 In a typical Japanese Technique — also sometimes called “Medical Reiki” — session, a practitioner will use their hands with a light touch (or no-touch) to stimulate the movement of energy within a client’s body, as well as add or decrease energy where needed.